Back to Polyominoes and Polycubes page# More about Polyominoes and Polycubes o

 In 2004, over a quarter century later, Chasing Vermeer, an art history mystery by Blue Balliett, featured pentominoes in an ingenious plot twist.
 Here is our review of this book that became an instant bestseller.
 Blue followed it in 2006 with The Wright 3 (read our review), where the same young heroes pursue a mystery about a Frank Lloyd Wright building.
 For this book, Kadon awarded Blue Balliett the Gamepuzzles Annual Pentominoes Excellence award for 2006.
 In her third book, published in 2008, The Calder Game (read our review), Blue Balliett's three young sleuths tackle the puzzle of a vanished sculpture by Alexander Calder, involving mysterious mazes and spooky graveyards in an old English village.

 An early, and enormously popular, polycube puzzle was the Soma Cube, invented by Piet Hein and mass-marketed by Parker Brothers in plastic in the 1960s and early 1970s.
 Some wood versions were also made in Europe.
 While not a complete set of all possible shapes, Soma contained 7 pieces — six of the eight different tetracubes and one of the two tricubes — and formed a 3x3x3 cube and hundreds of other shapes.
-Here is a beautiful website by Dennis Nehen dedicated to Piet Hein's Soma figures, well worth a look even with Geocities' annoying pop-ups intruding into every page.
+Here, in the Geocities Archives, is a beautiful website by Dennis Nehen dedicated to Piet Hein's Soma figures, with historical notes and a gallery of shapes.
 After a number of years off the market, this puzzle has been brought back by ThinkFun, Inc. (formerly Binary Arts) under the name Block by Block, available from Kadon.

 Various versions of pentominoes have appeared from time to time in several countries, under different names.
 Kadon's three-dimensional Quintillions® set has been crafted and marketed continuously since 1980.
 It contains the most extensive documentation for these shapes published anywhere.
 Kadon's two-dimensional Poly-5 set, with all the polyominoes sized 1 through 5, has been made since 1986.

-The latest polyominoes product to reach world distribution is Blokus, invented by Bernard Tavitian in France and produced by Sekkoia.
-It is made in both hands-on and software versions, including a Palm edition.
-You can download a free trial version of it from their website (in four languages) and play it online either solo or against champion players in real time.
-Interestingly, Blokus contains the same 21 shapes as Poly-5, in four colors (84 pieces) and uses the same corner-to-corner concept we created in 1980 for Quintillions and Poly-5.
-A very large grid lets four players compete.
+A more recent polyominoes product finding success in world distribution is Blokus (pronounced "Block-us"), designed by Bernard Tavitian in France and later produced by Mattel.
+Interestingly, Blokus contains the same 21 shapes as Poly-5, in four colors (84 pieces) and uses the same corner-to-corner concept we created in 1979 for Quintillions and included in Poly-5.
+The very large Blokus grid lets four players compete.
 This game has had a meteoric rise, proving again the irresistible appeal of these shapes.
+Mattel has discontinued an online playable version, but you can play a similar style on the Pentolla site.

 Pentominoes on the Web

 Sites mentioning or showing pentominoes are growing faster than we can keep up with.
 You can find a wealth of them on Google or other good search engines.
-Here is a list of the most notable ones we've found:
+Here is a list of the most notable ones we've found.
+Please let us know if you find any links not working.

 One of the open questions about pentominoes for many years was how many ways could the 12 be made into three congruent planar figures.
 The same results were found by both Helmut Postl and Vasil Tsvirkunov: 339.
 Here is a nice page showing all the Pentomino Triplets.

 Toby Gottfried has written an applet for solving Blokus puzzles and presents a long list of great puzzle questions to investigate.
 You can also see an awesome symmetrical solution — Toby managed to fit all 84 pieces into an 18x20 grid with only 4 holes remaining, symmetrically placed, and pieces of the same color all touching only at corners.
+Then he outdid himself with a 21x17 grid with only one hole remaining and opposite sides symmetrically juxtaposed (shown at right).
+Awesome!
 You can play the applet right on his website.
+Toby also did the program for Pentolla, where you can play a similar kind of game, including tournament style for fans of the game all over the world.

 A totally delightful polyominoes solving adventure is a RealArcade game, Puzzle Express.
 It features railroad cars with various blocks around which the player fits pieces arriving on a conveyor belt.
 When filled, a beautiful picture is revealed.
 Includes historical and geographic information about the cities you visit.
 Free download for a trial version, or buy the whole package for a pittance.
 Cool sound effects, and either leisurely or timed modes of play.
 Starts easy, gets tougher as you move up through the many levels.
 We love it!
 The designers, HipSoft LLC, won Kadon's Gamepuzzles Annual Pentomino Excellence Award for 2005.
 HipSoft's designers have also produced Ocean Express, where you fill barges with polyominoes from a conveyor belt and score points for how much cargo you can load in how short a time.
-Check out its fabulous production values and intense fun.
+Their most recent version is Galactic Express, where you load polyomino-shaped packages into interplanetary rockets, with tricky cargo-holds.
+Check out their fabulous production values and intense family-friendly fun.
+HipSoft have been creating a non-stop stream of other ingenious downloadable games since 2002.

-In Belgium a classroom teacher, Odette De Meulemeester, and her students have created a web page with a series of pentomino competitions.
+In Belgium a classroom teacher, Odette De Meulemeester, and her students created a web page in 1999 with a series of pentomino competitions.
 The first challenge was to build a "fence" to enclose the largest possible area.
 The highest score, 128, was achieved by 18 solvers from all over the planet (as of the end of year 2000).
-Odette offers new competitions from time to time, sometimes adding the tetrominoes, as well.
+The site offers new competitions from time to time, sometimes adding the tetrominoes, as well.
 You can work the puzzles right online with their very attractive programs.
 Sometimes they also create playful themes, like this Christmas picture.
+Although Odette has now retired, the pentomino projects continue.
+For their final competition, #50, Kate contributed a special "50" design and prize (shown at right).
+Click on their "Competition" link.

 In Los Angeles, a geometry teacher in the TEAMS distance learning program has a webpage, Amy's Electronic Classroom, that has a delightful quiz-filled repertoire, including an 8x8 pentomino challenge.
 You can solve it right online by first placing 4 blank squares in any order you like, then filling in the 12 pentominoes.
 While designed for students, Amy's webpage is great fun for all puzzle lovers.
 Requires Java-enabled browser.

 Kevin Gong, a senior software engineer in California, has developed downloadable shareware programs (around $12) for both Mac and Windows, to let you play and solve polyomino puzzles on 100 different boards, both solitaire and against the computer.
-Kevin also writes music and tutors math and computer science.
+Kevin also likes hiking and photography, writes music and tutors math and computer science.

 Gerard Putter in the Netherlands has written polyomino solver programs for various platforms and explored intriguing aspects of pentominoes.
 His latest version is done in Java, and you can watch it work at over 400,000 moves per second.
-He shows solutions to many new and classic figures, including the total numbers of solutions for each.
+He shows solutions to many new and classic figures up through hexominoes, including the total numbers of solutions for each.

 The Blockout story